vg-json-data/sm-json-data/strats.md

 - _comeInWithTemporaryBlue_: This indicates that Samus must come in by jumping through this door with temporary blue.
 - _comeInWithMockball_: This indicates that Samus must roll into the room with a mockball with a certain amount of momentum.
 - _comeInWithSpringBallBounce_: This indicates that Samus get a spring ball bounce in the doorway of the previous room.
+- _comeInWithBlueSpringBallBounce_: This indicates that Samus get a spring ball bounce in the doorway of the previous room while having blue speed.
 - _comeInBlueSpinning_: This indicates that Samus come in with a spin jump through the doorway while having blue speed.
 - _comeInWithStoredFallSpeed_: This indicates that Samus must enter the room with fall speed stored, and is able to clip through a floor with a Moonfall.
 - _comeInWithRMode_: This indicates that Samus must have or obtain R-mode while coming through this door.